ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 [excluded models list]`` argument).
-The implementation has a few restrictions that apply to the input data: model datasets must have consistent shapes, and from a statistical point of view, this is needed since weights are not yet implemented; also higher dimesnional data is not supported (ie anything with dimensionality higher than four: time, vertical axis, two horizontal axes).
+The implementation has a few restrictions that apply to the input data: model datasets must have consistent shapes, and from a statistical point of view, this is needed since weights are not yet implemented; also higher dimensional data is not supported (i.e. anything with dimensionality higher than four: time, vertical axis, two horizontal axes).

 .. code-block:: yaml